GDSC-PLM/gdg-phsw-2025/documentation/SRS-Document.md

 - Post-event archival and future reference capability

 **Out of Scope (Current Phase):**
-- Visual design and styling (deferred to Phase 2)
+- Visual design and styling
 - CSS frameworks or component libraries
 - Backend services or database integration
 - User authentication or admin panels